mars0i/popco/README.md

 propositions, and set parameters.
 Then run the command '(popco)'.

-utils/popco and utils/popco.fast are *nix shell scripts that illustrate how to run POPCO using Steel Bank Common Lisp (SBCL).
+utils/popco and utils/popco.fast are *nix shell scripts that illustrate how to run POPCO using Steel Bank Common Lisp.

 Examples of files defining persons, etc. can be found in the crime and sanday directories.
 See for example crime/crime3example.lisp, which also loads crime/crime3.lisp, which in turn loads crime/crime3propns.lisp.

-I've run POPCO successfully in SBCL, ABCL, CCL, ECL, LispWorks, and CLISP.
-POPCO runs the fastest in SBCL, and that's what I usually use.
+I've run POPCO successfully in Steel Bank Common Lisp (SBCL), Armed Bear Common Lisp (ABCL), Clozure Common Lisp (CCL), Embeddable Common Lisp (ECL), LispWorks, and CLISP.
+POPCO runs fastest in SBCL, in my experience.

-(There is a problem that can occur with CLISP and LispWorks--at least the free version.
-If you set *do-report-to-netlogo* to t in order to generate a data file to be read by popco.nlogo, it's possible for the code that generates the NetLogo data file to construct a function call with an extremely long argument list.
-CLISP and LispWorks have a limit on the length of argument lists, and therefore can generate errors in this situation.)
+There is a problem that can occur with CLISP and (at least) the free version of LispWorks.
+If you set `*do-report-to-netlogo*` to `t` in order to generate a data file to be read by popco.nlogo, it's possible for the code that generates the NetLogo data file to construct a function call with an extremely long argument list.
+CLISP and LispWorks have a limit on the length of argument lists, and therefore can generate errors in this situation.

 #### How to read POPCO's source code